STEMLab/InFactory/README.md

 ## Running

-1) Clone this project and import at Eclipse.
-2) Build the project with the first command.
+1) Build the project with the first command.
-3) Run the server with the second command.
+2) Run the server with the second command.

 ## Built With